keltia/fetiche-rs/engine/README.md

 ### Convert

-At the moment, this task only support converting into our own `Cat21`  pseudo format, usually as CSV.
+At the moment, this task only supports converting into our own `DronePoint` format, usually as CSV.
+This is a way to unify all drone data coming from different providers.

 ## Consumers